 Anxiety is an effective state associated with apprehension in the face of a possible negative or threatening event.
 Rumours are relayed not only by the lack of cognitive clarity but also because they express anxiety type emotional tensions.
 People with high anxiety and low self esteem retransmit more rumours; therefore it is imperative to shift our focus from the exterior and pay more attention to our own troubles.

 When we are unable to see our own shortcomings, when we are not able to withstand the destructive critical charge we carry within us, we shift our attention to others, drawing conclusions from ourselves and projecting them onto others.
-We do not know how to treat with “respect” the destructive capacity that only we human beings have to do evil.
-Prejudice, mental labels, envy, hatred, jealousy, unleash rumours that annihilates and transforms the reality of people; usually the person(s) being hurt by the rumours.
+We do not know how to treat with “respect” the destructive capacity that only we human beings have to create evil.
+Prejudice, mental labels, envy, hatred, real jealousy; unleash rumours that annihilates and transforms the reality of people.
 Rumours can create resentments within the party affected, these type of resentments may last a life time depending on the damage caused.

-It is important to stand up for one self, as it is important to remember your own journey towards self awakening; it did not happen overnight, and at one point you too were sleep.
-Maintaining this simple thought in mind, can help us stand up when needed, helps us not to buy into the delusions offered by the old paradigm, while at the same time not being seduced by the false belief that we have “arrived”.
+It is important to stand up for one self, as it is important to remember your own journey towards self awakening; it did not happen overnight and at one point you too were sleep.
+Maintaining this simple thought in mind can help us stand up when needed, helps us not to buy into the delusions offered by the old paradigm, while at the same time not be seduced by the false belief that we have “arrived”.
 To believe one has “arrived” really is not better than to be “sleep”.
-It is the ego’s way of once more trapping us, turning us into slaves to our own vanity/need for acceptance/recognition.
+It is the false ego’s way of once more trapping us, turning us into slaves to our own vanity and need for false acceptance and false recognition.

 Ultimately we could shift our focus towards more important things in life, things which are energy producing, not energy depleting….we can do this by focusing on our own growth, our own talents and on those who do love us and accept us knowing the light and darkness we carry within.